johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL5.3 Emergency Operations.md

 	- Engine failure!
 		- **(POH)** Best glide; aim for landing spot; attempt restart; Else declare emergency and execute *Forced Landing* ([[ABCDE]])
 	- Engine running poorly!
-		- Identify a landing spot and navigate toward it; Climb if possible, to bank energy; Debug the problem, but be prepared for a *Forced Landing*
+		- Identify a landing spot and navigate toward it; Climb if possible, to store energy; Debug the problem, but be prepared for a *Forced Landing*
 		- Possible problems (usually part of the restart checklist) include:
 			- Carburetor icing - Add carb heat [[How and Why Carburetor Ice Forms]]
 			- Bad mixture/throttle settings - Adjust